ncphillips/truecoders.io/_faqs/courses-experience.markdown

 display_title: Do I need programing experience to take this course?
 ---

-We don’t require students attending our courses to have programing experience before joining but we do require you to take a special test that we have designed to assess if the course is right for you.
+We don't require students attending our courses to have programing experience before joining but we do require you to take a special test that we have designed to assess if the course is right for you.